webix-hub/docs/data/api/ui.uploader_adddropzone.md

 @short: adds uploader drop zone to any HTML element of the page

 @params:
-- element	HTML element	HTML element
+- element	HTMLElement	HTML element

 @example: